awesome-workshop/docker-singularity-hats/_episodes/03-running-containers.md

 # Stopping a container

 Sometimes you will exited a container and it won't stop.
 Other times your container may crash or enter a bad state, but still be running.
-In order to stop a container you will exit it (`exit`) and the enter:
+In order to stop a container you will exit it (`exit`) and then enter:

 ~~~bash
 docker stop <CONTAINER ID> # or <NAME>